fleblay/42-Philosophers/README.md

 <ul>
 	<li>
-		Each philosopher is a a thread (mandatory part) or a process (bonus part)...
+		Each philosopher is a thread (mandatory part) or a process (bonus part)...
 	</li>
 	<li>
 		They share access to data (forks), but should not use it at the same time (avoid dataraces)